BICYCLE ACCIDENT ATTORNEY

 INFORMATION AND WHAT TO DO

-According to the National Highway Traffic Administration, in 2015, 5,376 pedestrians and 818 bicyclists were killed in crashes with motor vehicles in the U.S. Louisiana is one of the most dangerous states for bicyclists.
+According to the National Highway Traffic Administration, in 2018, 857 bicyclists were killed in crashes with motor vehicles in the U.S. Louisiana is one of the most dangerous states for bicyclists.
 Louisiana is second only to Florida in the number of annual bicyclist deaths per million residents.
 While the growing number of people biking is great for the environment, it naturally increases the number of bicyclists that end up in hospitals from collisions with motor vehicles.
 Motorists behaving carelessly and recklessly around bicyclists is a main factor in collisions, especially in urban areas around Louisiana.

-An experienced accident attorney can help you recover damages for your injuries and increase the amount of your insurance settlement or even take your claim to trial if necessary to fight for fair compensation.
-Partnering with a lawyer guards your rights during negotiations with the insurance company helping you get the most for your claim.
+An experienced bicycle accident lawyer can help you recover damages for your injuries and increase the amount of your insurance settlement or even take your claim to trial if necessary to fight for fair compensation.
+Partnering with a personal injury lawyer guards your rights during negotiations with the insurance company helping you get the most for your claim.
 Murphy Law Firm, has helped injured bicyclists throughout the parishes in Louisiana for years with outstanding results.